ccbogel/QualCoder/README.md

 2. Navigate to your preferred code directory.
 3. There, run: `git clone https://github.com/ccbogel/QualCoder.git` and
 4. enter the directory with `cd QualCoder`
-5. You need to install these latest requirments `sudo py -m pip install -r requirements.txt`  I hope this works, as not yet tested on Fedora.
+5. You need to install these latest requirements `sudo py -m pip install -r requirements.txt`  I hope this works, as not yet tested on Fedora.
-6. ** OUTDATED DONT USE YET TRY POINT 5 ABOVE Make `install_fedora.sh` executable (`chmod +x install_fedora.sh`)  !
-Note 13 Oct 2024: The shell script needs updating for the additonal AI modules!
-7. ** OUTDATED DONT USE YET TRY POINT 5 ABOVE Finally, run the `./install_fedora.sh` script from the terminal.
-The script is for Python version 3.11.

 Then start QualCoder as any other app on your system.